mas-cli/mas/README.md

 Any sudo credentials used or established by mas remain valid after mas finishes, pursuant to the user-configured sudo timeout.

-## Apple Account Signed in to App Store
+## App Store Apple Account Requirements

 `get`, `install`, `lucky`, `update` & `outdated --accurate` require an Apple Account signed in to the App Store.

-## Apple Account Signed in to App Store for `get`
+## App Store Apple Account Requirements for `get`

 `get` requires an Apple Account signed in to the App Store.

-Depending on the Apple Account settings, the Apple Account might need to be authenticated in the App Store for each gotten app, even if the Apple Account is already signed in to the App Store.
+Even when an Apple Account is already signed in to the App Store, the system security settings might require authenticating the Apple Account for each app being gotten.

-If `System Settings` > `Touch ID & Password` > `Use Touch ID for purchases in iTunes Store, App Store and Apple Books` is enabled, then you must authenticate (either via Touch ID or via the Apple Account password) for each previously ungotten app that is being gotten.
+If `System Settings` > `Touch ID & Password` > `Use Touch ID for purchases in iTunes Store, App Store and Apple Books` is:

+- `Enabled`: You must authenticate (via Touch ID or Apple Account password) for each app being gotten.
-If that setting is disabled, then if `System Settings` > `Apple Account` > `Media & Purchases` > `Free Downloads` is set to `Always Require`, then you must authenticate via the Apple Account password for each previously ungotten app that is being gotten.
+- `Disabled`: If `System Settings` > `Apple Account` > `Media & Purchases` >
+  `Free Downloads` is:
+  - `Always Require`: You must authenticate (via Apple Account password) for each app being gotten.
+  - `Never Require`: Apps are gotten without additional authentication.

+> **Note:** App Store authentication is separate from any macOS user
+> authentication required to grant root privileges to get apps.

 ## License